thruflo/ntorque/README.md

 the single source of truth is the PostgreSQL database.

-This is achieved by automatically setting a task to retry every time it's read ("aquired") from the database.
+This is achieved by automatically setting a task to retry every time it's read ("acquired") from the database.
 Specifically, the query that reads the task data is performed within a transaction that also updates the task's due date and retry count.
 This means that in any failure scenario, nTorque can always just be restarted (potentially on a new server as long as it connects to the same database) and you